jtremblay/ShotgunMG/README.md

 nextflow run -c ./shotgunmg.config ./shotgunmg.nf -resume
 ```

-In the ```shotgun.config``` file are all the parameters used for every steps of the pipeline.
-There you can customize the amounts of resources of each step, depending on this size and complexity of the dataset to analyze.
+All the modules defined in the `shotgunmg.config` file should be properly installed and functional.
+In the config file are all the parameters used for every steps of the pipeline.
+There you can customize the amounts of requested resources for each step, depending on this size and complexity of the dataset to analyze.
 The pipeline relies on environment modules (https://modules.readthedocs.io/en/latest/) which means that each software required by the pipeline have to be available through a module.
-For instance, for the co-assembly step, the MEGAHIT should be made available by first loading the module : (i.e. ```module load nrc/megahit/1.2.9```) and then running the software (i.e. ```megahit -h```).
+For instance, for the co-assembly step, the MEGAHIT should be made available by first loading the module : (i.e. `module load nrc/megahit/1.2.9`) and then running the software (i.e. `megahit -h`).The `nrc_tools` bioinformatic utilities can be found here: https://bitbucket.org/jtremblay514/nrc_tools_public.
+A replicated simple mock community dataset is available here https://doi.org/10.5281/zenodo.7140751 and is a good dataset to test this pipeline.

+A fully functional implementation of the pipeline is available as a Docker image: https://cloud.docker.com/u/julio514/repository/docker/julio514/centos.
+Note that the complete pipeline won't be able to run as is using the Docker image, because the size of the required databases (for the annotation steps) are way too large to be practical on an image.
+We had success in manually installing the required database on our systems and then execute the pipeline from the Docker image using Singularity.
+Once the image loaded, the test project folder can be found at this location on the image: `/project/microbiome_genomics/projects/mock_community_shotgunmg_demo/shotgunmg_nextflow`.

 ## Databases
 The pipeline relies on many databases in order to run the various annotations.
 The full path of each database have to be specified in the `shotgunmg.config` file.
 For instance, the PFAM hmm profiles should be specified in under the `params.pfam.db` section as follows in the `.config` file: